 Transfer to your comfy, blissful camp on the exterior of the sanctuary.

-In the afternoon we will explore the Gir Forest as we go on a Game Safari today.
-Gir is the only refuge for the Asiatic Lions, who were almost extinct after overhunting reduced their numbers to a measly 12 animals.
+In the afternoon we will explore the Gir Forest as we go on a Game Safari.
+Gir is the only refuge for the Asiatic Lions, which were almost extinct after overhunting reduced their numbers to a measly 12 animals.
 This was a significant contrast in number from the earlier years when these lions could be found from Gir all the way across to Bihar in Northern India.
-Fortunately the Maharaja established the sanctuary, which resulted in an increase in the lion population moving from twelve to 423 lions.
-So much so, that calls have been made for a larger area to house this rising amount of lions, as the1452 square kilometers of rugged country hill allotted to them is too small.
-These lions are different to their African equals in both appearance and sociability, with the Asiatic lions having shorter manes and an obvious skin fold on the underside, they are also less sociable.
-An encounter with these glorious animals, is almost inevitable and one to look forward to.
-In the Gir we are also sure to see other amazing animals like the Chinkara (Indian Gazelle), Chital (Spotted Deer), Wild Boar, Sambar Deer (native to Indian subcontinent), and Nilgai (Blue Bull Antilope).
+Fortunately, the Maharaja established the sanctuary, which resulted in an increase in the lion population moving from twelve to 423 lions.
+So much so, that calls have been made for a larger area to house this rising amount of lions, as the 1452 square kilometers of rugged country hill allotted to them is too small.
+These lions are different from the African species in both appearance and sociability, with the Asiatic lions having shorter manes and an obvious skin fold on the underside, and less sociable.
+An encounter with these glorious animals is almost inevitable and one to look forward to.
+In the Gir we are also sure to see other animals like the Chinkara (Indian Gazelle), Chital (Spotted Deer), Wild Boar, Sambar Deer (native to Indian subcontinent), and Nilgai (Blue Bull Antilope).
 We will also see the spectacular leopard and a range of new species, like the Indian Black Ibis, Crested Hawk-eagle, Spotted Sandgrouse, Rock Bush-quail, Yellow-footed Green Pigeon, White-bellied Minivet and the Tawny-bellied Babbler.

 Go back to your accommodation, have dinner and stay overnight.
 Enjoy the post dinner Sidi Dance by dancers of tribes from African origin!